History of Germany (1990–present): Rise of the far right and the AfD

+With the rise of National conservatism, right-wing populism, Völkisch Nationalism and the Neue Rechte during the 2020s, young conservatives became more likely to support far-right and hard-right parties such as the Alternative for Germany (AfD).
+The AfD particularly became successful among the region of East Germany within the states that were a part of the German Democratic Republic.
+During the 2025 German federal election the AfD won the majority of votes within the region.

 On 5 June 2023, The Alternative for Germany (AfD) in Thuringia won its first district election in Sonneberg, despite all the other parties supporting the CDU Candidate.

 On 17 December 2023, The AfD candidate for mayor of Pirna Saxony won in an election. it is the first mayor of a city with more than 20,000 inhabitants to be held by the AfD.

 In the 2024 Thuringian state election, the AfD became the first far-right party in Germany since the Nazi Party to win a plurality of seats in a state election.

 In February 2025, CDU/CSU, the conservatives, won Germany's 2025 federal election, becoming the biggest group in the parliament.
 However, far-right Alternative for Germany, AfD, doubled its support to become the second biggest political party in parliament with 20.8% of the vote.
 SPD, the Social Democrats, had its worst performance in decades with 16.4% of the vote.

-On 2 May 2025, the AfD, which was at that time – since April 2025 – partially leading the federal-wide opinion polling for the first time in german history, was classified as a "proven right-wing extremist endeavor" by the Federal Office for the Protection of the Constitution.
-The classification was temporarily suspended by the BfV a week after its announcement in May 2025.
-The expertise, that led to that classification, was later leaked to the public.
+On 2 May 2025, the AfD, which was at that time – since April 2025 – partially leading the federal-wide opinion polling for the first time in German history, was classified as a "proven right-wing extremist endeavor" by the Federal Office for the Protection of the Constitution.
+The classification was temporarily suspended by the Office a week after its announcement in May 2025.
+The expertise that led to the classification was later leaked to the public.